 Parents as partners

 We greatly value our partnerships with parents.
 Together we can help your child reach their full potential.
 We can achieve this by sharing information about your child (interests, development, needs).
-This will be done through daily conversations, our youngest children have a diary we which we encourage parents to write down important information, or through our CHATTA app.
-We will ask you to complete observations slip which contribute to your child’s assessment at the end of each term.
+This will be done through daily conversations, planning, parents evenings and stay and play sessions.
+Our youngest children are provided with a diary which we communicate children's routines and care needs (such as bottles/sleeps).
+We will ask you to complete observation slips which contribute to your child’s assessment at the end of each term.
 There are also many loan schemes/handouts we provide which will help you and your child whilst at home.

 Trips and outings